Manohar69/Nexus/README.md

 1. Download .zip for windows installation and .tar for Debian.
 2. Unzip and generate nexus war or else copy unzipped folder to desired location.
-3. Deploy war to existing server to server the application or else run nexus console from bin directory to start nexus.
+3. Deploy war to existing server to serve the application or else run nexus console from bin directory to start nexus.
 4. Goto nexus/bin/jsw/config/wrapper.conf and provide java path.
 5. Refer the link for additional configuration information.
  --> https://help.sonatype.com/repomanager2/installing-and-running/running